qsnake/gpaw/doc/documentation/orthogonalization.rst

 -------

 Each domain will have its contribution to the overlap matrix, and these will have to be summed up using the domain communicator.
-The linear algebra can be done on all nodes or in parallel using :ref:`ScaLapack <ScaLapack>`.
+The dense linear algebra can be performed in a replication fashion on all MPI tasks using LAPACK or in parallel on a subset of MPI tasks using ScaLAPACK.

 Bands